Digital Discovery of 100 diverse Quantum Experiments with PyTheus: The PyTheus Library

 \section{The PyTheus Library}

 Starting from a dense or fully connected graph, \pytheus uses gradient descent combined with topological optimization to find minimal graphs corresponding to some target quantum experiment.
-The \pytheus library greatly expands the range of applications of its predecessor, and it is significantly faster \footnote{For a eight-dimensional three-particle highly-entangled state ($\text{SRV}(8,5,3)$) \pytheus was almost five times faster than the current state-of-the-art method \cite{theseus}.
-Examples of higher particle numbers were not readily available for the previous method, but we expect increasingly higher advanges for \pytheus.}.
+The \pytheus library greatly expands the range of applications of its predecessor, and it is significantly faster \footnote{For an eight-dimensional three-particle highly-entangled state ($\text{SRV}(8,5,3)$) \pytheus was almost five times faster than the current state-of-the-art method \cite{theseus}.
+Examples of higher particle numbers were not readily available for the previous method, but we expect increasingly higher advantages for \pytheus.}.
 The package is written in Python and is available on GitHub for further applications and development of the source code.
+The graph encoding is compatible with other tools such as \textit{The Walrus}\cite{walrus}, a library to (among other applications) compute perfect matchings from the graphs' adjacency matrix. \footnote{The loops' weights in the adjacency matrix must be multiplied by 2.}.

 \pytheus applications range from the creation of quantum states to the design of quantum communication protocols.
 While diverse, all these tasks are performed following the same steps, illustrated in Fig.~\ref{fig:workflow}.
 In this section, we explain the software workflow, which kind of loss functions we employ, and how to start using PyTheus.